Get Tech Tips

 What is Cascade refrigeration?

-Some refrigerants are well suited for high and medium temperature applications, and some are better suited and for a lower temp applications.
-In a cascade system the high/medium temp refrigerant circuit is used to cool the condenser of the low temp circuit by way of a heat exchanger.
+Some refrigerants are well-suited for high and medium-temperature applications, and some are better suited for lower-temp applications.
+In a cascade system, the high/medium-temp refrigerant circuit is used to cool the condenser of the low-temp circuit via a heat exchanger.

 In essence, the condenser for the low temp system is also the evaporator or part of the evaporator of the high/medium temp system.

-There are many reasons for this type of system but one of the big reasons is it is a practical solution for using CO2 (R744) as a low temp refrigerant.
+There are many reasons for this type of system, but one of the big reasons is that it is a practical solution for using CO2 (R744) as a-low temp refrigerant.